Library services directory

-Please note: there will be a charge for a replacement card (Adults £1.60, Children 80p)
+Please note: there will be a charge for a replacement card.
+See our charges page for full details.

 Cheshire Memories is a collection of 22 themed Memory Boxes containing a range of material, including objects, photographs, poetry, music, books and smell boxes.
 They are ideal for using in reminiscence activities and are available for use with social/community groups and other local organisations.
 They can be borrowed on a library card for three weeks, and are subject to a £1 reservation fee.